Top Ten Fictional Weasels

 4 Wheezy Weasel (Who Framed Roger Rabbit?)

-Out of the Toon Patrol, he's the least outstanding member, and is basically just there to fulfill the stereotyoe of smoking characters of film noirs.
+Out of the Toon Patrol, he's the least outstanding member and is basically there to fulfill the stereotype of smoking characters in film noirs.
 It's the cheerleader effect: as a group of five, the Patrol looks pretty badass.
-But actually, Smarty, Greasy and Psycho are.
-The other two make them more colorful.
-However, Wheezy does it in a good way: he fits in.
-He's this rough, insensitive and straightforward gangster who would instantly beat someone up to get information.
-He is direct yet sane, the others are twisted.
+But actually, Smarty, Greasy, and Psycho are the standouts.
+The other two just add color.

 5 Stupid Weasel (Who Framed Roger Rabbit?)